nathan-gs/hdinsight-spark-scripts/README.md

-# hdinsight-spark-scripts
+# HDInsight Spark Scripts

-HDInsight Spark Scripts
+Installation scripts to install Zeppelin and others on HDInsight Spark.